-If you’re looking for a comfort food dinner for the whole family to enjoy, this EASY Slow Cooker Mississippi Pot Roast is it!
+If you’re looking for a comfort food dinner for the whole family to enjoy, this EASY crock pot Mississippi Pot Roast is it!
 Tender, moist & so delicious, seriously one of the best roasts ever.

 People generally love or hate pot roast.
-I would bet money that the people that dislike the probably just had some tough, rubbery and dry roasts through their childhood that now give them slight symptoms of PTSD when the words are even uttered.
+I would bet money that the people that dislike the probably just had some tough, rubbery, leathery roasts through their childhood that now give them slight symptoms of PTSD when the words are even uttered.
 You know the ones you had to smother with ketchup just make them edible?

 Thank goodness this is NOT that pot roast.
-In fact, I used to be a pot roast hater.
+In fact, I used to be a classic pot roast hater.
 It is true.
 But this easy Mississippi Pot Roast recipe is super tender and has loads of flavor that is a little different from traditional pot roast recipes.

 Why is it called Mississippi pot roast?
 Well, because this easy recipe hails from Ripley, Mississippi and is actually fairly new.
 Southern Living Magazine claims the now famous pot roast was only developed in the mid 1990s.